Ahmad-Khaled-Zaid/201d33-classes/class-02.md

 h1 is used for main heading
 h2 is using for sub-heading
 If there are further sections
-under the subheadings then the h3 element is used, and so on..
+under the subheadings then the g h3 element is used, and so on..
 p